Financial Transactions and Reports Analysis Centre of Canada: Public-private partnerships

 The U.S. corollary to FINTRAC, FinCEN, has also joined in on projects PROTECT, GUARDIAN, SHADOW, and ANTON.

+Enforcement

+FINTRAC can impose administrative monetary penalties for non-compliance with the Proceeds of Crime (Money Laundering and Terrorist Financing) Act.
+In 2024–25 it issued a record 23 notices of violation totalling more than CA$25 million.
+Its largest single penalty, CA$176,960,190, was imposed in October 2025 on Xeltox Enterprises Ltd. (operating as Cryptomus), a virtual currency platform, for 2,593 violations including failures to file suspicious transaction reports and breaches of a directive on Iran-related transactions.

 Directors

 The Director is appointed by the Governor-in-Council for a term of not more than five years during the pleasure of the Governor General and on the expiry of a first or subsequent term of office but no person shall hold office as Director for terms of more than ten years in the aggregate.